xijnim/grug-ls/README.md

 ```bash
 ln -s "$(pwd)/target/debug/grug-ls" ~/.local/bin/grug-ls
 ```
-That way, you can use your text editor and the LSP will use the one you get using `cargo build`
+That way, you can use your text editor and the Language Client will use the one you get using `cargo build`

 For analyzing logs, you can check /tmp/grug-ls-logs.json